 - LED Lights and Lasers: Although LED lights might be the secret weapon to taking the spot of top house in the neighborhood, is it worth causing damage to your vision?
 Affects of LED lights have been studied heavily and have been found to not only disrupt sleep, but cause damage to the retina, macula and photoreceptors.
 Avoid looking directly into LED and laser lights for an extended period of time to avoid vision damage.

 - Champagne Celebrations: You’ve been chosen to pop the bubbly at the work party — what an honor and huge responsibility!
 Did you know that a bottle of champagne carries almost 3 times the pressure of a car tire?
 According to a study conducted in 2004, that’s enough pressure to shoot a cork more than 40 feet.
 Although getting hit by a cork in the eye is rare, and doctors have only seen a few cases, 25% of those patients have suffered severe consequences, like blindness.
 Here’s some eye safety tips to getting the party started safely for you and your coworkers.

-If you have a holiday vision mishap and you don’t have vision insurance to help pay for those eye doctor visits, we invite you to consider getting an individual vision plan from VSP Direct.
+If you have a holiday vision mishap and you don’t have vision insurance to help pay for those eye doctor visits, we invite you to consider getting vision insurance from VSP Individual Vision Plans.
 Check out our vision insurance plan rates and benefits for eye exams.
-With a vision insurance plan, you’ll be on your way to keeping your eyes healthy and saving money!
+You’ll be on your way to keeping your eyes healthy and saving money!